easy-global-market/nifi-ngsild-ckan/README.md

 The `NgsiLdToCkan` processor publishes all entities of the same type in the same dataset.
 Each entity is a resource with a default `application/ld+json` format.

-In CKAN, names for an organization, a dataset, or a resource must only contain alphanumeric characters, `-` , or `_`.
-The length must be between 2 and 100 characters.
-Thus, a transformation is automatically performed by the processor.

 ## Requirements

 A `Subscription` must be created to trigger the notifications sent when entities are created or updated.